sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_5.png)

-Zapier polls Sensible every 1-15 minutes.
+Zapier can take up to 15 minutes to pull data from Sensible.
 To avoid waiting, manually run the Zap in the Zap list.